 Without further ado, let’s start!

 A lot of people love to purchase products online.
 Sometimes they put something in a cart, but decide not to buy it after all.
 However, ads for this product then inexplicably show up on almost every other website they visit.
 Well, it’s not really inexplicable.
 This is all due to sophisticated technology used by marketers to remind consumers of their brands.
+But, what are tracking pixels specifically?

 A tracking pixel is an HTML code snippet embedded on a site or email.
 To be specific, it’s a tiny pixel-sized graphic that is invisible to the naked eye.
 These pixels contain a tag that tracks user behavior online, telling you which pages they visited, actions they took, and their purchasing history.
 Tracking pixels tie all the information they gather to the unique IP addresses of each visitor.